 Hepatitis C is a viral infection that causes liver inflammation and over time can lead to liver failure.
 It spreads when blood from someone infected with Hepatitis C enters the body of someone who is not infected.
 This can occur when sharing needles, syringes or other equipment to inject drugs.
 It’s also possible to contract Hepatitis C by sharing personal care items (razors, toothbrushes) that have touched an infected person’s blood or by having sexual contact with an infected person.

 Through the THRIVE Program, people with chronic Hepatitis C have access to the following care:

 - Noninvasive liver disease testing

 - On-site lab

 - Antiviral medication prescriptions, management

 - Assistance with insurance authorizations for medication

-The center also provides care for Hepatitis C patients living with HIV, incorporating their HIV specialist into all treatment plans.
+The program also provides care for Hepatitis C patients living with HIV, incorporating their HIV specialist into all treatment plans.